My friend and I are traveling to the UK for my birthday, and plan on leaving within the week. We have a one way ticket though.

 For future reference, just get a 2 way ticket if you're unsure about return dates, they are nearly always cheaper than one ways anyhow (even taking into account the extra cost of getting the additional one way back when you decide the date), and you can always just buy the return from the UK.

-good luck :-) over 7 years ago
+good luck :-) almost 8 years ago

 Quick update to my answer above - I was curious myself so had a look on the UK Border Agency site, this link shows you what you need